This is a legal record of your consent to treatment. Read the following carefully and ask questions if anything is unclear.

 Risks

-Numbness (uncommon): If a superficial nerve is frozen, it may result in numbness of the area of skin supplied by that nerve.
-Normal feeling usually returns within a matter of months.
+- Numbness or sensory change (uncommon): If a superficial nerve is frozen, it may result in numbness/tingling or burning of the area of skin supplied by that nerve.
+Normal feeling usually returns within a matter of months but rarely can be permanent.

-Recurrence (common): Treatment may fail, or the growth may recur.
+- Recurrence or failure of treatment (common): Treatment may fail, or the lesion may recur.
 You might need a repeat treatment or a different treatment.

 Aftercare